KTH-IPS/MARC-Flex/README.md

         This script build the .npy and .pkl for data and labels in the training subset and the testing subset.
 The .npy and the .pkl files are used to train the deep neural networks with PyTorch or TensorFlow.

 **Note**:

+The camera recording program used is from https://github.com/xuanma/pyqt5_camera_new.

 Please refer to the notes in all the scripts for details that are not included in README.md.

 Please refer to our paper for more details like the naming rules.